apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 ## New & Noteworthy

 The following items are new improvements and enhancements presented in this release.

+### Account (Self-Service) Registration

+CAS provides a modest workflow to handle [self-service account registration](../registration/Account-Registration-Overview.html).
+This capability was developed and first released in `6.5.0-RC1`, and it will be repeatedly refined and improved in the future to match and accommodate realistic workflows deployed today as much as possible.

 ## Other Stuff

 ## Library Upgrades

+- Spring Boot